 A core part of our operating process is the testing of all equipment that is returned to us by customers.
-The testing process, which we refer to as "test and run", is currently carried out at the receiving branch, with the exception of our non-standard range of products which is collected at local branches by the local distribution centres or regional distribution centres for testing purposes.
-Maintenance of our equipment is currently carried out at our regional distribution centres or at our specialist depots, by our team of specially trained fitters and engineers, ensuring that the product is made available for hire if it has been repaired to its full working condition.
-The location where the testing process and maintenance activities for Core products occur is in the process of being changed as we implement our new National Distribution & Engineering Centre.
-See "Business-Logistics and Operations-New National Distribution & Engineering Centre ("NDEC")" for further details of these changes.
+The testing process, which we refer to as "test and run", is carried out at the NDEC in Cowley, with the exception of larger non-specialist kit which is processed at our CDCs and specialist hire fleet which is processed in our specialist depots.
+Specially trained fitters and engineers ensure that products are maintained and if necessary repaired to its full working condition.
+See "Business- Logistics and Operations-National Distribution & Engineering Centre ("NDEC")" for further details of the NDEC operation.